Blog writers for hire are a dime a dozen.

 You run a Facebook marketing app.
 So you pull up the top ten blogs on Facebook marketing.
 Read a few of the recent posts, highlight the ones you like, and see who wrote them.

-Then, start analyzing the content.
+Then, start analyzing their previous content.
 Is it good?
 (What does “good” even mean to you?)

 Ideally, you have a few blog KPIs in your back pocket.
 You need to know the target a blog writer should be aiming for.